 A confession is a statement – made by a person acknowledging some personal fact that the person would ostensibly prefer to keep hidden.
-The term presumes that the speaker is providing information that he believes the other party is not already aware of, and is frequently associated with an admission of a moral or legal wrong.

 I was able to take good reference photos of it, using my friends as models, posing the way I’d want the mice to pose, and used those images as a guideline when starting to create the scene.

 I looked at beautiful old Confession paintings to study clothes, poses and expressions.
 There is a lot of intensity and emotions in these artworks, something that inspired me a lot when making the characters.
 In particular the sinner.

 I have used vintage wooden boxes for my dioramas up until now.